 Imagine long, sunny early-autumn days, crisp mountain air and breathtaking mountain trails in the magnificent UNESCO World Natural Heritage Dolomites.
-This is the dream scenario that meets mountain runners in Cortina d'Ampezzo this September, as the trail-running destination par excellence puts on a series of fabulous running events to celebrate this beautiful sport in all its forms.
+This is the dream scenario that meets mountain runners in Cortina d'Ampezzo this September, as the trail

 In true Italian spirit, gastronomy plays an important part of the experience and the best of local food traditions will be showcased alongside some of the most scenic Dolomite trails!